Dangers of Terminating Building Contracts before Contractual Stages are Completed

 But that is not the only discrepancy with industry practice found in the decision.
 In the past garages have not always been considered to be part of ‘the home’ as it is a class 10a non habitable area – further, builders often delay the installation of the garage door as it can be damaged during construction.

-As noted above, this decision has found that the garage is indeed part of the home and falls within the scope of the Lock Up stage, if the garage is part of the agreed scope of works in the contract.
-The Court was emboldened in this approach by the wide definition of ‘home’ in the Domestic Building Contracts Act (DBCA).
+In Cardona the Victorian Court of Appeal found that the garage is indeed part of the home and falls within the scope of the Lock Up stage, if the garage is part of the agreed scope of works in the contract.
+The Court supported this approach given the wide definition of ‘home’ in the Domestic Building Contracts Act.